dlr-sp/simdize/README.md

 Not only the computation, but also load and store operations are deduced.
 The deduction is done according to the type of the loop index.
 You don't use an integral type as loop index anymore, but a `simd_index`.
-Then step (1) and (3) both can deducing the matching operations according to the type of the index.
+Then step (1) and (3) both can deduce the matching operations according to the type of the index.
 In addition, it will once again be possible to intertwine all three steps for vectorized code in the way you are used to.
 A simplified version of `times2` (with improper residual loop handling) then could look as follows: